 C8 can be a little tricky to get at, since it’s located right in the maze of wires, but it is definitely doable.
 Make sure you desolder both capacitors properly, so they are fully loose, before you turn the board around and try removing them.
 This is especially important with C8, due to it being partly hidden by wires.

-The pics to the right show an overview and a closeup of C8 (it’s the big red capacitor, in case you’re wondering).
+The pics above show an overview and a closeup of C8 (it’s the big red capacitor, in case you’re wondering).
 The circuit board has component labels, so once you get through the maze of wires, you’ll find it.
 Once you’ve replaced the two capacitors, rotate the circuit board so the wires twist together again, and reassemble the pedal.

 About the sound